Kjell Knops: Port Vale

 In June 2016, he signed a two-year contract with EFL League One club Port Vale.
 He was manager Bruno Ribeiro's first signing for the club.
 Knops said that he wanted to come to Vale Park because of Ribeiro's attractive style of football.
 He began the 2016–17 season playing at left-back after injuries to Kiko and Adam Yates.
 He adapted well to the role and forged an effective partnership with left-winger Jerome Thomas, and remained the "Valiants" first choice left-back despite the signing of Sam Hart and Kiko's recovery from injury.
 He continued to hold down a first-team place despite the arrival of specialist left-back Scott Tanser in the January transfer window.
 However, he snapped his knee during a 3–0 defeat to Rochdale at Spotland Stadium on 4 April, and was ruled out of action for nine months.
 His knee also became infected, forcing him to spend three weeks in hospital.
 Speaking in June 2017, manager Michael Brown revealed that the infection had returned to the area and further surgery was required, which would keep him ruled out for the 2017–18 season.
 In May 2018 he was released upon the expiry of his contract by new manager Neil Aspin.
 However, he stayed on to train with the club to try and win a new contract.
 He returned to Holland to find a new club at the end of June, citing family reasons.

 Return to the Netherlands

 Knops trained with former club MVV before trialling at Eerste Divisie side Helmond Sport, signing a one-year contract with Helmond on 23 August 2018.
 He faced competition for the left-sided centre-back spot from Joeri Poelmans, Ron Janzen and Nick de Louw.
 He made 17 appearances across the 2018–19 campaign as Sport finished bottom of the table but were reprieved from relegation due to a league restructuring.

 Knops joined Groene Ster in June 2019.
 The club competed in the Derde Divisie (fourth tier) during the 2019–20 season, which was abandoned due to the COVID-19 pandemic in the Netherlands.
 He moved on to EHC of the Hoofdklasse (fifth tier) in May 2020.
 The 2020–21 season was also abandoned.

 Personal life

 Knops enjoys playing tennis in his spare time.
-He speaks Dutch, German, and English.
-He worked as a salesman from August 2010 to June 2011, and as an account manager at the Dutch Calendar Factory from March 2012 to July 2013; he has attended Zuyd University of Applied Sciences.